eclipse-hono/hono/site/documentation/content/admin-guide/hono-client-configuration.md

 ## Connection Properties

 The following table provides an overview of the environment variables and corresponding system properties for configuring an AMQP connection to a peer.
-Note that the variables map to the properties of classes `org.eclipse.hono.config.ClientConfigProperties` and `org.eclipse.client.RequestResponseClientConfigProperties` which can be used to configure a client programmatically.
+Note that the variables map to the properties of class `org.eclipse.hono.client.amqp.config.ClientConfigProperties` which can be used to configure a client programmatically.

 The variable names contain `${PREFIX}` as a placeholder for the particular *common prefix* being used.
 The `${prefix}` placeholder used in the Java system properties is the same as `${PREFIX}`, using all lower case characters and `.`